 Much like Sheikh Zayed Grand Mosque, the facade of the palace is of gleaming white granite stones.
 Even the architecture has a lot of resemblances.
 The palace stands adjacent to the famed Emirates palace hotel in Ras al Akhtar peninsula.
 Even though the five-star hotel is stunning to look at, it seems less significant in comparison to the palace.

 Qasar al Watan is but more than just a palace.
 The numerous galleries provide an insight into the history and the future towards which the nation is heading.
-The legendary Birmingham Quran is housed here along with the first modern map drawn of Arabia and pre-Hispanic codices of the Aztecs.
+The legendary Birmingham Quran is housed here, along with the first modern map drawn of Arabia and pre-Hispanic codices of the Aztecs.

-The presidential banquet let you experience how the guests of the King are welcomed and treated.
+The presidential banquet lets you experience how the guests of the King are welcomed and treated.
 You will also get to know the etiquettes and protocols when the nation welcomes an eminent guest.
 The display of the presidential gifts exchanged between the rulers and ‘The Power of Words’ sculpture by the Emirati artist Mattar Bin Lahej is definitely worth seeing.

 Qasar Al Watan is open to visitors every day from 10 AM to 8 PM.
 You can take pictures inside the hall except for the security systems and staff.
 In the evening, the Qasar Al Watan hosts a light and sound show explaining the vision that carries the nation forward.
 You have to undergo a security screening before entering.
-Check out the list of prohibited items which you cannot carry inside (like penknives, alcohol, etc.).
+Check out the list of prohibited items that you cannot carry inside (like penknives, alcohol, etc.).

 Qasr Al Hosn

-The oldest surviving stone structure stands amidst the modern buildings at the center of busy downtown of Abu Dhabi.
-The Qasr al Hosn fort has a long history of struggle and the eventual prosperity to tell.
+The oldest surviving stone structure stands amidst the modern buildings at the center of the busy downtown of Abu Dhabi.
+The Qasr al Hosn fort has a long history of struggle and eventual prosperity to tell.

 The fort started out as a watchtower.
 When the Bani Yas tribe moved to the resourceful Abu Dhabi Island in the 1700s, they had to protect the well that supplied fresh water to the settlement.
 Therefore they built a watchtower nearby.
 Over time, as the settlement expanded, the watchtower grew into a fort made of thick coral stone walls.
 The structure saw many restorations in its centuries-long history.